 Save the trees!

-The trees in the national park are protected; this also applies to the old, dry pines.
-These are often referred to as ‘gadd’.
+All trees that grow within the national park are protected by a preservation order against harm and damage.
+The ancient dried-up pine trees are also covered by this preservation order.
 These old, silver-gray pines are a characteristic of Femundsmarka, and the dead trees are home to many rare animal and plant species.

 Trash must not be left or burned in the national park, visitors must take it with them when they leave and dispose of it properly.
 Feel free to pick up any trash that you find on your way.